pegi3s/dockerfiles/sapp/README.md

 # (Please note that the original software licenses still apply)

-This images facilitates the usage of `SAPP`, a Semantic genome Annotation Platform with Provenance and designed on the basis of Semantic Web.
+This images facilitates the usage of [SAPP](http://sapp.gitlab.io/), a Semantic genome Annotation Platform with Provenance and designed on the basis of Semantic Web.
 The platform and corresponding modules allow the user to annotate genomes of various qualities linked to a full chain of data provenance.
-Resulting is an annotated genome in the RDF data model which the user can query and analyse using SPARQL.
+Resulting is an annotated genome in the `RDF` data model which the user can query and analyse using `SPARQL`.
 Various modules are available which allow users to compare, annotate and visualise genomes and export annotations to various standard genome annotation formats.

 `SAPP` platform includes the following jar packages: